Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "*You* last saw her?"

 Regaari ducked his head, ears rotating slightly.
-"Shoo is...a friend." he confessed.
+"Shoo is... a friend." he confessed.
 "I was tasked with looking after her and did so for more than a year."

 "Shoe?"

 "Her name is just impossible for Gaoians to pronounce correctly.
 Shoo Shang is the closest I can get."

-"And she just...vanished?"
+"And she just... vanished?"

 "I think I had better tell you the whole story from the start."
 Regaari told her.

 Some minutes later, his account was briefly interrupted when a junior of some description arrived and handed McDaniel a hardcopy file - little more than a brown folder and a few sheets of paper, but the face looking out from the first of those pieces of paper was definitely Shoo, albeit looking younger, a little rounder in the face and a little less stressed than Regaari remembered her.

 "Xiù Chang." she said, also mispronouncing the name slightly, making it sound like 'jew'.
-"Abducted from...huh, Vancouver, three days before the Hunter attack there.
+"Abducted from... huh, Vancouver, three days before the Hunter attack there.
 Turned twenty-four last month.
 Was studying acting at UBC at the time of her abduction.
-Last known sighting...nearly two years ago.
+Last known sighting... nearly two years ago.
 Pretty much a full year before the Abductee Reclamation Program really swung into gear, aboard a private corporate cargo relay station."

 "That station was handling hundreds of ships a day."
 Regaari said.
 "By the time we woke up and found her missing, dozens had come and gone.
 She could have been on any of them.
 And from there..."
 He made a helpless gesture, ears downcast.
 "I'm the one who taught her how to cover her tracks.
 Apparently she was a good student."